 The purpose of this project is to improve summer habitat and for native inland redband trout (Onchorhynchus mykiss gairdneri) in Twin Lakes, WA by enhancing dissolved oxygen levels in bottom waters.
-Additional benefits from oxygenation will include water quality enhancement and reduction in internal cycling of toxic chemicals such as mercury and phosphorous.
+Additional benefits from oxygenation will include water quality enhancement and reduction in cycling of toxic materials such as mercury.

 A pilot oxygenation system was installed and operated in North Twin Lake in late summer 2008.
-For 2009, full scale, season-long (summer stratification) implementation oxygenation of North Twin Lake is currently in operation.
-South Twin Lake is acting as an anoxic reference lake.
+Full scale, season-long (summer stratification) implementation oxygenation of North Twin Lake is scheduled for 2009, during which time South Twin Lake will act as an anoxic reference lake.
 If the system proves successful, then oxygenation will be extended to South Twin in 2010.
 Substantial pre-treatment data have been collected in both lakes over the past four years, which will allow for before/after analysis of habitat, water quality, and biologic responses to oxygenation.
-During the critical ice-free months, both lakes are being and will continue to be monitored for: (1) trout distribution using sonic depth transmitters surgically implanted into selected redband trout and hydroacoustic monitoring; (2) zooplankton density and distribution using standard net sampling methods and hydroacoustic monitoring; (3) water quality profiles of DO, temperature, phosphorus, nitrate, ammonia, iron, manganese, and sulfide; and (4) methylmercury levels in lake water, sediment and zooplankton.
+During the critical ice-free months, both lakes will be monitored for: (1) trout distribution using sonic depth transmitters surgically implanted into selected redband trout and hydroacoustic monitoring; (2) zooplankton density and distribution using standard net sampling methods and hydroacoustic monitoring; (3) water quality profiles of DO, temperature, phosphorus, nitrate, ammonia, iron, manganese, and sulfide; and (4) methylmercury levels in lake water, sediment and zooplankton.